Creating a level playing field

 Cooperation – reinsurance/coinsurance

-- German exporters are faced with intensified global competition and try to improve their position by means of relying more and more on international procurement, production and distribution structures.
+German exporters are faced with intensified global competition and try to improve their position by means of relying more and more on international procurement, production and distribution structures.
 In particular capital goods transactions increasingly involve several exporters from different countries.
-This international division of labour has resulted in an increase in the demand for the inclusion of foreign goods and services and/or supplies from foreign subcontractors in Hermes Cover.
+This international division of labour has resulted in an increased demand for the inclusion of foreign goods and services and/or supplies from foreign subcontractors in Hermes Cover.

-- Normally, foreign content can be easily included in an export credit guarantee issued by the Federal Government provided that certain limits are not exceeded.
+Normally, foreign content can be included in an export credit guarantee issued by the Federal Government without problem provided that certain limits are not exceeded.
 Nevertheless, in connection with multi-sourcing projects with elevated portions of foreign supplies, it may be necessary to consider also other options for the inclusion of foreign content.
-Depending on the contractual conditions of the respective export contract, the mandatary will chose the appropriate, customised insurance model (coinsurance or reinsurance).
+Depending on the contractual terms and conditions of the respective export contract, the mandatary of the Federal Government will chose the appropriate, customised insurance model (coinsurance or reinsurance).
 When it comes to covering multi-sourcing projects reinsurance plays a particularly important role.